42Crunch/apisecurity-tutorial/README.md

 42Crunch Scan also validates API responses to ensure that the API implementation conforms to its definition and does not leak additional data or stack traces for example.

-The scan classifies vulnerabilities found issues according to the OWASP API Security Top 10.
+The scan classifies vulnerabilities it finds according to the OWASP API Security Top 10.
 You can learn more about scan by watching [this short 5 mins video](https://42crunch.com/free-user-faq/).

 ## PhotoManager API